jtmitchell/maungawhau.net.nz/app/content/projects/yellow.md

 ![YellowPages](/images/projects/yellowpages.jpg)

 At [Yellow Pages](http://www.yellowpages.co.nz)
-we are involved in BAU defect fixes and rolling out the updated versions of legacy sites.
+we were involved in BAU defect fixes and rolling out the updated versions of legacy sites.

 The updates have included a visual refresh, adding ratings and reviews, photo uploads,